baconstrip/alfheim/docs/extensions.md

 ### `setup()`

-`setup()` is invoked exactly once per instance, at the first time the extension is loaded.
+`setup()` is invoked exactly once per extension, at the first time the extension is loaded.
 In this, the extension can do things like register global listeners, create information it needs to store, and load information that has been saved.

+If this extension relies on features from another extension, it will be initialized after that one.

 ### `newInstance(inst: Instance)`

-`newInstance(inst: Instance)` is invoked whenever a new instance is created, and is invoked before any players are spawned into the instance.
+`newInstance(inst: Instance)` is invoked whenever a new instance that requires this extension is created, and is invoked before any players are spawned into the instance.
+Altenatively, if the extension's `plugin.all-instances` is `true`, this will be invoked for *all* instances created.

 It is invoked with a single argument, the `Instance` that represents the instance that was created.

-*Note: This is never invoked for the default instance, if you need a listener for the default instance, register and instance listener in the setup() function, as it is guarenteed to be invoked before any players are spawned into the default instance.*
+*Note: This is never invoked for the default instance, if you need a listener for the default instance, register and instance listener in the setup() function*

+### `worlds(): []World`

+`worlds(): []World` is invoked exactly once per extension, at the first time the extension is loaded.
+It should return a list of worlds that the extension is providing, as World objects.
+Generally, these are hard coded inside an extension, rather than being generated.
+This method may or may not be defined.

+Worlds returned from this method are added to a pool of worlds that players can create instances on, with the information in the world fully defining how the world should behave.